10 Most Expensive Yachts in 2026 (Billionaire Superyachts Ranked by Price & Size)

 Delivered: 2008

 The Motor Yacht A, another of Andrey Melnichenko's vessels, is a true architectural statement.
 With its revolutionary "stealth yacht" concept, designed by Philippe Starck, it challenges the traditional yacht aesthetic with a sleek, minimalist hull and an inverted bow.
-The vessel's unique, polished stainless steel hull creates a distinctive mirror effect on the water.
+The ship's unique, polished stainless steel hull creates a distinctive mirror effect on the water.
 At the same time, its lavish interior is a study in minimalist luxury, featuring white leather and Baccarat crystal throughout.
 Its unique design and cultural impact have made it a favourite subject of major motion pictures and documentaries, securing its legacy as an icon of modern yacht design.

-#7.
 Al Said - $500 Million

 Owner: Sultan Qaboos bin Said (Oman) / Current: Sultan Haitham